apache/carbondata/docs/dml-of-carbondata.md

   [ WHERE { <filter_condition> } ]
   ```

-  You can also omit the `table` keyword and write your query as:
+  User can also omit the `table` keyword and write the query as:

   ```
   INSERT INTO <CARBONDATA TABLE> SELECT * FROM sourceTableName